sergivb01/Toastr/README.md

 # TODO Features/commands

 * [X] migrate to pidgin
+* [ ] two players can have the same nickname in the Database (remove unique index).
+If a premium user logs in with a cracked nickname, unregister cracked user.
+When checking for different namecase, ignore "invalid" accounts.
+* [ ] add thread limit
+* [ ] add queue to retry failed queries
 * [ ] global /msg
 * [ ] stafflist
 * [ ] maintenance (proxy instance)